Welcome to today's edition of the Rush 24-7 podcast.

 The president must be held accountable.

-That very, very narrow exception within very, very limited circumstances, is better than blasting a big hole in our entire law.
+That very, very narrow exception within very, very limited circumstances is better than blasting a big hole in our entire law.

-Asked about the ticking time bombs and this is October 12th of 2006, uh, you know, four days before the previous story.
+So this is October 12th of 2006, you know, four days before the previous story.

-Uh yeah, she basically came out in favor in an editorial board interview with the New York Daily News, came out in favor of the ticking time bomb scenario for torture.
+Yeah, she basically came out in favor in an editorial board interview with the New York Daily News, came out in favor of the ticking time bomb scenario for torture.

-Last night, no way, no way, Tim.
+Last night, no way.

-It's a hypothetical not gonna do.
+It's a hypothetical, not going to do.

 Well, your husband says, well, he's not standing.

-This woman is all over the board, depending on who she thinks wants to hear what at that particular moment.
+This woman is all over the board depending on who she thinks wants to hear what at that particular moment.

 And that's best definition of dishonest I can give you.